Obligatory Casablanca reference

 The IEEE's Spectrum magazine has admitted that a recent contributor, who wrote an eyebrow-raising revisionist history of MS-DOS, is paid by Microsoft.
-Eagle-eyed readers have spotted that the notorious article about the development of Microsoft's early operating system, which we discussed here, is now prefaced with the following …
+Eagle-eyed readers have spotted that the notorious article about the development of Microsoft's early operating system, which we discussed here, is now prefaced with the …

 "I am shocked, SHOCKED, to find there is gambling going on in this casino!"

 While we're here, I vote for a new 'Casablanca' icon that is used when you need to

 Come on el reg, how 'bout it ?

 Paterson is innocent - QDOS ("Quick and Dirty OS, the OS Bill Gates licensed to turn around and resell to IBM as MS-DOS) would not have sucked as hard as it did if it actually had CP/M code in it.